Cayden’s research publications

 Extending DRAT to SMT.

-Notes: The eDRAT project began as an internship project between Hanna, Bruno, Marijn, and myself while I was an intern with the Automated Reasoning Group at AWS during the summer of 2022.
+Notes: The eDRAT project began as a project involving Hanna, Bruno, Marijn, and myself while I was an intern with the Automated Reasoning Group at AWS during the summer of 2022.
 Hitarth and Bruno continued to work on the project the next summer.
 Hitarth gave the research talk.

 Formal Verification of the Empty Hexagon Number.